onap/dmaap-datarouter/docs/data-router/data-router.rst

 http[s]://{host}:{port}/feed/{feedId}

-* {feedId}: Id of the feed you wish to see a representation of
+* {feedId}: Id of the feed you want to see a representation of

 Sample Request
 ==============